Skip to main content

 note

-If use a legacy version of Storybook (<v8), follow our legacy Storybook quickstart.
+If you use a legacy version of Storybook (<v8), follow our legacy Storybook quickstart.

 1. Install